SpongePowered/SpongeDocs/source/plugin/data/index.rst

 A data manipulator represents points of cohesive data that describes a certain component of its holder.
 For example ``HealthData``, which contains both current and maximum health.
 If a data holder has ``HealthData``, it has health that can somehow be depleted and replenished and can die if that health is depleted.
-This allows for the re-use of such components over the API and prevents duplication of accessor methods - as sheep, stained glass blocks and leather armor all can share the ``DyeableData`` holding the color they are dyed in.
+This allows for the re-use of such components over the API and prevents duplication of accessor methods.
+For example, sheep, stained glass blocks and leather armor all can share the ``DyeableData`` holding the color they are dyed in.

 Key
 ~~~